 Coté Terrace is located at the southerly end of the original Georgetown business district.
 Features of the area include a number of historic buildings, original Georgetown homes, mature trees and the Silver Creek.
 There are several municipal parks, the library, art gallery, theatre and more to enjoy close by and they are briefly described below.

 Other features of the area such as the 'Main Street Business Area', ways for 'Getting Around' some local History and additional features are provided on other pages from the 'dropdown' menu under 'Area Features'.

 Cedarvale Park is just across Maple Avenue.
 It is a municipal park maintained by the Town of Halton Hills.
 It has many amenities including plastic playground equipment, soccer fields, natural areas, a hiking trail along Silver Creek, a toboggan hill and off leash dog park, as well as benches and picnic tables to sit and enjoy the outdoors.

 Buildings in the park are home to the Credit Valley Artisans, a nursery school, and numerous other activities.
 For many years the park has been home to the ‘Classics for Cancer’ car show on Father’s Day as well as other similar special events

 The library provides free access to best-selling books, eBooks and eReaders, newly released DVDs, CDs and more.
-The library has an excellent collection and friendly, helpful staff.
+The library has an excellent collection of reading materials, research facilities and entertainment resources as well as very friendly, helpful staff.